-- > This checklist is to be prepared to support the environmental classification of a project.
-It is to be attached to the environmental categorization form that is to be prepared and submitted to the LEGD / MDS Consultant - This checklist is to be completed with the assistance of an Environment Specialist in a Regional Department. - > This checklist focuses on environmental issues and concerns.
-To ensure that social dimensions are adequately considered, refer also to ADB checklists and handbooks on (i) involuntary resettlement, (ii) indigenous peoples planning, (iii) poverty reduction, (iv) participation, and (v) gender and development. - > Answer the questions assuming the "without mitigation" case.
-The purpose is to identify potential impacts.
+- ➤ This checklist is to be prepared to support the environmental classification of a project.
+It is to be attached to the environmental categorization form that is to be prepared and submitted to the LEGD / MDS Consultant - > This checklist is to be completed with the assistance of an Environment Specialist in a Regional Department. - ➤ This checklist focuses on environmental issues and concerns.
+To ensure that social dimensions are adequately considered, refer also to ADB checklists and handbooks on (i) involuntary resettlement, (ii) indigenous peoples planning, (iii) poverty reduction, (iv) participation, and (v) gender and development. - Answer the questions assuming the "without mitigation" case.
+The purpose is to identify potential impacts. use the "remarks" section to discuss any anticipated mitigation measures.